Featured Image: Moza R9 in White with GS Wheel

 FFB Effect Equalizer:

-- 15Hz: 80km/h Kerb Effects
+- 15Hz: Kerb effects and road bumps

-- 25Hz: ABS Vibration
+- 25Hz: ABS vibration

 With the equaliser (and a bit of time and patience) you can fine-tune the strength (amplitude) of each frequency range by adjusting the points on the equaliser curve, much like an audio system.
 For example, if you want to feel more of the ABS vibrations, you can increase the slider at the 25Hz level.